 When Moses objected that he was not fit to lead Israel because of his inabilities, God responded, “Who gave human beings their mouths?
 Who makes them deaf or mute?
 Who gives them sight or makes them blind?
 Is it not I, the LORD?”
 (Exodus 4:11).
-It would be within the spirit of the passage to include any person with a disability, including Down syndrome—the Lord is their Creator.
-The Lord has a plan and purpose for their disability.
+It would fit the spirit of the passage to include any person with a disability, including Down syndrome—the Lord is the Creator of those with DS.
+The Lord has a plan and purpose for disability.
 There are no accidents with God.

 Children with Down syndrome can grow up to be highly functioning adults.
 One mother whose second son was born with Down syndrome stresses that she was burdened by preconceived notions and prejudices and was unaware of what her son could actually achieve (see Carlene K. Mattson, “My Very Special Son” in Focus on the Family Magazine, April 1993).
 People with Down syndrome can learn to read, hold jobs, and even get married, although they may need additional support.
-Like all other children, children with DS will need love and discipline, and they will need to respond to the gospel in order to be saved.
+Like all other children, children with DS will need love and discipline and training in the Lord.
 Parents who find out that they will have a baby with Down syndrome will most likely need extra help and support, as well.
-Help is available through a variety of government programs and support groups in the United States, but hopefully will also be abundantly available through the parents’ extended family and church.
+Help is available through a variety of government programs and support groups in the United States, and hopefully relatives and the church family are also available to assist.
 A mother or couple who feel that they simply cannot provide what is necessary to raise a child with special needs should never consider aborting the baby.
 There are many Christian couples who are happy to adopt children with special needs and give them loving, stable homes.

 Recommended Resource: The Parent's Guide to Down Syndrome by Jacob & Sikora